4v4t4r/ROT13/README.md

 This application ensures that any non-alphabetical character is replaced to whitespace.

+You can specify a different cipher if you wish.
+Simply append it at the end of your input

+    ./rot13 test.txt 15

 Of course, as a person with interests in cybersecurity, I encourage you all to reverse engineer this.
 I'm not the best at writing secure C code, being someone accustomed to modern systems programming languages with much more type safety.
 Still, I really like C's performance, and I learn quite a lot about the Linux Kernel.

 Have fun!